Causal Estimation of Exposure Shifts with Neural Networks: Estimating SRFs with Targeted Regularization for Neural Nets

-\textbf{The efficient influence function (EIF)}\quad The EIF of $\vpsi$, denoted $\varphi(\mO; \vpsi, \mu, \vw)$, is a fundamental function in the theory of semiparametric models \citep{kennedy2022semiparametric}.
-More concisely, the EIF is the gradient of $\vpsi$ with respect to small perturbations in the data distribution.
-Results from semiparametric theory show that the best possible variance among the family of regular, asymptotically linear estimators of $\vpsi$ is bounded below by $\sP[\varphi(\vpsi,\mu,\vw)\varphi(\vpsi,\mu,\vw)^\top]$.
-Moreover, the asymptotic variance of any statistically consistent estimator $(\hat{\vpsi}, \hat{\mu}, \hat{\vw})$ satisfying the empirical estimating equation (EEE) $\sP_n(\varphi(\hat{\vpsi}, \hat{\mu}, \hat{\vw}))=0$ eventually achieves this lower bound.
-For the SRF, the EIF is given by
+\emph{The efficient influence function (EIF)}\quad The EIF is a fundamental function in semiparametric theory \citep{kennedy2022semiparametric}.
+It is denoted as the function $\vvarphi$ for an observation $\mO$.
+The EIF characterizes the gradient of the target estimand with respect to a small perturbation in the data distribution.
+The form of the EIF is specific to the target estimand.
+For the SRF in \cref{eq:estimand}, the EIF is given by

+We provide a formal derivation in the appendix.
+The reader can refer to \citet{tsiatis2006semiparametric} and \citet{kennedy2022semiparametric} for a more comprehensive introduction to the nature and utility of influence functions.
+The importance of EIFs for causal estimation relies on the following two properties.
+First, the best possible variance among the family of regular, asymptotically linear estimators of $\vpsi$ is bounded below by $\sP(\vvarphi\vvarphi^\top)$.
+This lower bound is known as the efficiency rate.
+Second, the EIF can be constructed as a function of $(\vpsi, \mu, \vw)$.
+As it turns out, if a tuple of estimators $(\hat{\vpsi}, \hat{\mu}, \hat{\vw})$ satisfies the empirical estimating equation (EEE) given by $\sP_n(\vvarphi(\hat{\vpsi}, \hat{\mu}, \hat{\vw}))=0$, then $\hat{\vpsi}$ achieves the efficiency rate asymptotically.

-We provide a proof and additional background about the derivation of the EIF in the appendix.
-The reader can refer to \citet{tsiatis2006semiparametric} and \citet{kennedy2022semiparametric} for a more comprehensive introduction to the EIF and semiparametric efficiency theory.
-Observe that if $(\hat{\vpsi},\hat{\mu},\hat{\vw})$ satisfies the EEE, then $\hat{\vpsi}$ can be decomposed in terms of a debiasing component of the residual error and a plugin estimator for the marginalized average of the mean response:
+The following observation offers an interpretation to the EEE.
+If $(\hat{\vpsi}, \hat{\mu}, \hat{\vw})$ satisfy the EEE, then $\hat{\vpsi}$ can be decomposed in terms of a debiasing component of the residual error and a plugin estimator for the marginalized average of the mean response:

+This heuristic is crucial for the development of the TR loss in the next section.